Donald Trump made 'offensive impressions' from Theresa May to Boris Johnson, book says - ExBulletin

 Donald Trump made ‘offensive impressions’ from Theresa May to Boris Johnson, book says

-Donald Trump made offensive impressions of Theresa May on the phone with Boris Johnson, according to a new book.
+Donald Trump made offensive impressions of former British Prime Minister Theresa May on the phone with former Prime Minister Boris Johnson, according to a new book.

 According to the book by Anthony Seldon and Raymond Newell, the former US president had been terribly rude to May and was happy to see her go.

-Both Johnson and Trump laughed at his jokes, according to excerpts from Johnson at age 10 dragged in the Times.
+Both Johnson and Trump laughed at his jokes, according to excerpts of Johnson at age 10 previewed in The Times on Sunday.

+Former Prime Minister Theresa May and former U.S. President Donald Trump walk along the West Wing Colonnade at the White House January 27, 2017 in Washington, DC.

 The authors say Johnson initially felt that Trump was unfit for the job of president, but changed his tune after the election.